Connecticut

 SEARCHING FOR WORK

-• 2 employer contacts, plus 1 other work search activity, or
+• 2 employer contacts AND 1 other work search activity; or

-• 1 employer contact, plus 2 other work search activities.
+• 1 employer contact AND 2 other work search activities.

-• Applying for a full-time job that fits your skills and qualifications (or part-time work if CTDOL has determined you are only medically available for part-time work).
-This is the only activity that counts as an “employer contact.”
+• Applying for part-time work if CTDOL has determined you are only available for part-time work for medical reasons.

-• Attending a job fair or a networking event held by a formal organization like an industry association.
+• Going to a job fair or a networking event hosted by a formal organization, like an industry association.

 Exemptions from Work Search Activities

-• are part of a trade union and are connected to a Union Hiring Hall
+• Are a trade union member and connected to a Union Hiring Hall.

-• have a return to work date within thirteen weeks of filing your initial claim
+• Have a date to return to work within thirteen (13) weeks of filing your initial claim.

-• have obtained a new job that starts within 13 weeks of the particular week ending date
+• Have a new job that starts within 13 weeks of the week-ending date.

-• are in training/education that has been approved by CTDOL.
+• Are in training or education approved by CTDOL.

 Did you know?

-Unemployed workers who conduct more than the 3 required work search efforts find work faster than those who only complete the minimum each week.
+Unemployed workers who conduct more than the three (3) required work search efforts find work faster than those who only complete the minimum each week.

 COMPLETING A WEEKLY CLAIM CERTIFICATION